NapierDanel/SET08103Group15/cities-use-case.md

 - The top N populated cities in a country
 - The top N populated cities in a district
 - The population of a specific city
-- A city report which contains, the following, (Name, Country, District, Population)*
+- A city report which contains, the following, (Name, Country, District, Population)

 ### Scope

-*what system is considered black-box under design*
+Company (double Check)

 ### Level

-*one of: Summary, Primary task, subfunction*
+Primary Task

 ### Preconditions